CFO Wiki

 TL;DR: Slotting fees are one of the largest and most misunderstood costs in retail distribution.
+The CPG industry is a highly dynamic and competitive sector, facing unique financial and operational challenges.
 While many founders treat them as an unavoidable tax, slotting should be modeled as a strategic investment with payback periods, contribution margin impact, risk scenarios, and probability-adjusted ROI.
+In the evolving landscape of the CPG industry, slotting fees are just one of many challenges driven by technological advancements, shifting consumer preferences, and market trends.
 A proper slotting-fee planning framework helps CPG companies decide which retailers to prioritize, how to negotiate terms, when to reject an authorization, and how to finance entry without weakening cash flow.
+Many CPG companies struggle with these costs and must plan carefully to ensure long-term financial health.

 For a new CPG brand, the first national purchase order from a major retailer feels like validation.
 The second document—the slotting fee invoice—often feels like a betrayal.
 It’s a harsh introduction to the economics of modern retail: shelf space is the most valuable real estate in commerce, and brands must pay rent to occupy it.